ilberr/Kanban-Backend/README.md

 Back-end is structured around SpringBoot, and bootsrapped by Spring Initializr.

-Domain layer will be implemented with JPA Entities.
+Domain layer is implemented with JPA Entities.

-Data layer will be implemented with JPA Repositories.
+Data layer is implemented with JPA Repositories.

-Service layer will be implemented with Spring Services.
+Service layer is implemented with Spring Services.

-Controller layer will be implemented with Spring Rest Controllers.
+Controller layer is implemented with Spring Rest Controllers.

-Unit tests will be implemented with JUnit and SpringBoot Test infrastructure.
+Unit tests is implemented with JUnit and SpringBoot Test infrastructure.

-Maven will be used as build tool for the back-end.
+Maven is used as build tool for the back-end.